-Who would be on the Lipscomb Sports Mount Rushmore?...
+Who would be on the Mount Rushmore of Lipscomb Sports ...

-In the past few months, there was a craze among media outlets and just people in general to make a “Mount Rushmore” of everything whether it be of a sport, a type of profession or just about anything else you could think of.
+In the past few months, there was a craze among media outlets and just people in general to make a “Mount Rushmore” of everything, whether sport, entertainment, profession or just about anything else you could think of.

 The premise is fairly simple; you just have to come up with the four most prominent figures of the group of your choosing for a so-called Mount Rushmore of (fill in the blank).
 Lumination even took a stab at it with a Mount Rushmore of Lipscomb Professors.